chakrit/machine-gun/README.md

 ].map { |req| req.response }
 ```

-This will first 3 HTTP requests simultaneously in the background (more specifically, in a
+This will fire 3 HTTP requests simultaneously in the background (more specifically, in a
 hidden goroutine).
 And then waits for the result.
 This will blocks your ruby Thread only
 for the duration of the longest request.